Adipogenesis

 Adipogenesis is the formation of adipocytes (fat cells) from stem cells.
 It involves 2 phases, determination, and terminal differentiation.
-Determination is mesenchymal stem cells committing to the adipocyte precursor cells, also known as preadipocytes which lose the potential to differentiate to other types of cells such as chondrocytes, myocytes, and osteoblasts.
+Determination is mesenchymal stem cells committing to the adipocyte precursor cells, also known as lipoblasts or preadipocytes which lose the potential to differentiate to other types of cells such as chondrocytes, myocytes, and osteoblasts.
 Terminal differentiation is that preadipocytes differentiate into mature adipocytes.
 Adipocytes can arise either from preadipocytes resident in adipose tissue, or from bone-marrow derived progenitor cells that migrate to adipose tissue.

 Introduction

 Adipocytes play a vital role in energy homeostasis and process the largest energy reserve as triglycerol in the body of animals.
 Adipocytes stay in a dynamic state, they start expanding when the energy intake is higher than the expenditure and undergo mobilization when the energy expenditure exceeds the intake.
 This process is highly regulated by counter regulatory hormones to which these cells are very sensitive.
 The hormone insulin promotes expansion whereas the counter hormones epinephrine, glucagon, and ACTH promote mobilization.
 Adipogenesis is a tightly regulated cellular differentiation process, in which mesenchymal stem cells committing to preadipocytes and preadipocytes differentiating into adipocytes.
 Cellular differentiation is a change of gene expression patterns which multipotent gene expression alters to cell type specific gene expression.
 Therefore, transcription factors are crucial for adipogenesis.
 Transcription factors, peroxis proliferator-activated receptor γ (PPARγ) and CCAAT enhancer-binding proteins (C/EBPs) are main regulators of adipogenesis.
 Comparing with cells from other lineage, the in vitro differentiation of fat cells is authentic and recapitulates most of the characteristic feature of in vivo differentiation.
 The key features of differentiated adipocytes are growth arrest, morphological change, high expression of lipogenic genes and production of adipokines like adiponectin, leptin, resistin (in the mouse, not in humans) and TNF-alpha.